Towards Outstanding Research Reviews

 Funders and grant bodies usually invite scholars to peer review research proposals.
 Reviewers’ judgements are intended to support panel members and funders to identify outstanding projects to fund.
 Yet, recent research has revealed startling inconsistencies and lack of agreement in reviewers’ evaluations.
 This may cast doubts on the usefulness of peer-reviewing grant proposals.

 There has been remarkably little empirical research on the cognitive processes which underpin scholars’ judgements of grant proposals and the reasons why inconsistencies arise remain unclear.
 The aim of this project is to understand how peer reviewers use and combine the information in grant proposals to make their recommendations.
-The interdisciplinary research team will combine their methodological expertise as well as their experience in research management and reviewing for national panels, to conduct a mixed-method study of grant reviewers’ judgement processes.
+Our interdisciplinary research team combines its methodological expertise as well as its experience in research management and reviewing for national panels, to conduct a mixed-method study of grant reviewers’ judgement processes.

 This work is supported by the Wellcome Trust, Grant 214532/Z/18/Z.

 To learn more about this project, you can visit the TORR project website.

 - Prof Priscilla Harries

 - Dr Ana Wheelock